UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/azure.md

 * Press the checkmark symbol.
 When the table is created, click on it.
 Go to COLUMNS.
 Press ADD COLUMN at the bottom.
 Add the following column: "text" (string).

+* Add another table titled “Offices”: Go to your new mobile service - > DATA.
+Press “add a table”.
+Enter “Offices” as a table name.
+Leave other settings unchanged.

+* Press the checkmark symbol.
+When the table is created, click on it.
+Go to COLUMNS.
+Press ADD COLUMN at the bottom.
+Add the following column: "number" (string).

 Now you have Mobile service and database set up!
 If you want to study Azure Mobile Services more in-depth, go to http://azure.microsoft.com/en-us/documentation/articles/mobile-services-html-how-to-use-client-library/#querying.